RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/book/the-richest-man-in-babylon.md

 ### Control your expenses

-Best way to save money is to understand the difference between necessities and desires so that we are not overspending more than what we should.
+The best way to save money is to understand the difference between necessities and desires so that we are not overspending more than we should.
 This can make sure that your money is not going to waste.

 ### Make your money work for you